gwmodeling/challenge/submissions/team_MxNl/readme.md

 - Radial Basis Function support Vector Machine (RBF-SVM), Rpackage `kernlab`, Boser, B. E., Guyon, I. M., & Vapnik, V. N. (1992)
 - Polynomial Support Vector Machine (P-SVM), Rpackage `kernlab`, Boser, B. E., Guyon, I. M., & Vapnik, V. N. (1992)

 The set of members of the ensemble is different for each of the time series due to the automated tuning and stacking pipline of ensemble candidates.
-This pipeline is described more in detail below
+This pipeline is described more in detail below.

 ## Model workflow to reproduce